ChristianLowe/Grognaks-Mod-Manager/readme_changelog.txt

 - Added periodic updates to the catalog of mod metadata
 - Added ini setting: update_catalog
 - Added a log warning during patching if a mod gets clobbered
+- Added a log warning during patching if a modded file's case doesn't match

 1.7:
 - Lowered the required Python version to 2.6